The Equalizer 3: Plot

 An enraged Vincent threatens and tortures the Naples police chief and instructs him to find the person responsible for Marco's death.
-Collins' car is rigged with a bomb by Vincent, but she survives the blast and is instead hospitalized.
+Collins's car is rigged with a bomb by Vincent, but she survives the blast and is instead hospitalized.
 Vincent returns to Altamonte, and, in front of the townspeople, threatens to kill Gio unless Marco's killer is identified.
-McCall reveals himself, but the citizens begin to protest, recording Vincent and his henchmen with their camera phones as he prepares to execute McCall.
+McCall reveals himself, but the citizens begin to protest, recording Vincent and his henchmen with their camera phones as he prepares to kill McCall.
 Vincent and his cadre retreat.
 They regroup at his mansion, planning to retaliate the following day.

 That night, McCall infiltrates Vincent's mansion.
 He kills Vincent's bodyguards one by one and administers to Vincent a lethal dose of the drugs Vincent has been selling throughout Europe.
-Through Collins, McCall transfers cash he had taken from the winery to an elderly couple who had lost that amount when their pension fund was hacked and looted.
+With McCall by his side, Vincent stumbles dazed and gasping for breath out of his mansion into the dark streets and alleys of the town, before he collapses and dies from the forced overdose.
+Through Collins, McCall transfers cash he had taken from the winery to an elderly couple who had lost that amount when their pension fund was hacked and stolen.

 At CIA headquarters, Collins receives a promotion for her contribution to ending the Altamonte drug trade.
 She receives a package that contains a book of contacts and a note from McCall.
 He congratulates her and states that her mother would be proud of her; the note reveals that Collins is the daughter of McCall's late friend and colleague, Susan Plummer.

 As the danger of the Quaranta brothers has been removed, McCall celebrates with the locals in Altamonte after their football team's victory.